 This time of year “when the frost is on the punkin,” new dishes arise as the leaves fall.
-“My favorite aspect of autumn is the food.… People break out traditional fall recipes from their parents and grandparents,” says Schaeffer Ware, general manager at Good Neighbors Meeting House.
+“My favorite aspect of autumn is the food.… People break out traditional fall recipes from their parents and grandparents,” says Schaeffer Ware, co-owner and general manager at Good Neighbors Meeting House.
 “This season offers beautiful flavors.”

 Ware comes from a family of entrepreneurial restaurateurs and says being able to ask for advice has been an influential part of his culinary experience.
 Here he shares one of his favorite fall recipes sure to impress your family and friends for any harvest-season gathering, be it Thanksgiving or any holiday festivity.